Troubleshooting Your Gateway

 At the prompt, type

 In the AVAILABLE COMMANDS window, type

-Once the support channel is established, provide the support service number you chose to AWS Support so AWS Support can provide troubleshooting assistance.
+Once the support channel is established, provide your support service number to AWS Support so AWS Support can provide troubleshooting assistance.

 When the support session is completed, type